 Shoes constructed for walking are different than those made for running, so if you exclusively do one or the other, it is usually best wear a shoe that is specifically made for what you are doing.

 This post contains affiliate links.
 If you click on a link and decide to purchase a product, I will earn a small commission at no additional cost to you.
-Thank you for supporting my site!
+Thank you!
 Disclosure PolicyWorkout Shoes 101 - how to make smart choices for happier feet Click To Tweet

 Shoes for Walking Workouts